Getting continuing education credits has never been this easy.

 United Kingdom

-No pre-approval required; however, proof of approval in other countries may aid in defending a portfolio.
+No pre-approval is required; however, proof of approval in other countries may aid in defending a portfolio.
 Athletic Trainers in the United Kingdom are required to keep their skills and knowledge current.
 Members of The Society of Sports Therapists are responsible for ensuring that continuing education courses are within their scope, and that they are fully insured to apply any skills or therapeutic modalities taught.
 Based on the criteria described by the Society of Sports Therapists website the Brookbush Institute likely would be categorized as “Short courses, workshops and seminars, or similar events relevant to Sports Therapy where there is an active contribution or the opportunity to question the course presenters.”
 Note, every completed course with BrookbushInstitute.com generates a certificate that is easily accessed from the member dashboard, making portfolio creation as simple as possible.

 Massage Therapists (LMT, RMT)